Abraham Lincoln ~ February 12, 1809 - April 15, 1865

 In 1861, Lincoln stopped in Buffalo, New York, on his way to his inauguration.
 He gave a speech from the American Hotel with ex-president Millard Fillmore by his side (the hotel location is now Main Place Mall which is permanently closed).
 The only commemoration of this speech is this mural in the Buffalo History Museum.

-According to this plaque, Lincoln also attended a church service in Buffalo with Millard Fillmore in this building.
+According to this plaque, Lincoln attended a church service in Buffalo with Millard Fillmore in this building.

 Lincoln stood here in Philadelphia in 1861.